wieden-kennedy/pyrowire/README.rst

 You can define a validator function easily:

-1. In your app file, use the ``@validator`` annotation to designate a validator as something that a message needs to be validated against.
+1. In your app file, use the ``@pyrowire.validator`` annotation to designate a validator as something that a message needs to be validated against.
 2. Add it to your `settings <#settings-configuration>`__ for the topic that requires that validator.

 Let's check it out by creating, say, a validator that requires the word 'yo' be present in all messages: